 If you or your doctor suspects babesiosis, your doctor can do further testing.
 They may order an indirect fluorescent antibody test (IFA) on the blood sample.
 Molecular diagnostics, such as polymerase chain reaction (PCR), may also be used on the blood sample.

 Babesia is a parasite and won’t respond to antibiotics alone.
 Treatment requires antiparasitic drugs, such as those used for malaria.
-Atovaquone plus azithromycin is used to treat most cases and is usually taken for 7 to 10 days.
+Atovaquone plus azithromycin is used to treat most mild to moderate cases and is usually taken for 7 to 10 days.
+An alternative regimen is clindamycin plus quinine.

 It’s possible for relapses to occur after treatment.
-If you have symptoms again, they must be retreated.
+If you have symptoms again, they must be re-treated.
+Some people, such as those with weakened immune systems, may need to be treated for longer initially to clear the infection.

 Avoiding contact with ticks is the best prevention against both babesiosis and Lyme disease.
 If you go into wooded and meadow areas where deer are present, take preventive measures: